cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Additions and changes:
-  Added dark mode support (restart CE when you channge the setting) Hotkeys can be repeated by releasing the key anbd repressing if the repeat timer hasn't finished yet structure dissect add to addresslist uses the addressstring instead of number, so symbols will be preserved structure dissect now has a option to save the previous state of a column and show changes easier Added {$LUACODE} blocks for inline Lua coding
+  Added dark mode support (restart CE when you channge the setting) Hotkeys can be repeated by releasing the key and repressing if the repeat timer hasn't finished yet structure dissect add to addresslist uses the addressstring instead of number, so symbols will be preserved structure dissect now has a option to save the previous state of a column and show changes easier Added {$LUACODE} blocks for inline Lua coding